shivannis/xandr-docs-public/xandr-docs/mobile-sdk/mediate-with-ios.md

 To handle AdMob banner ads for the apps that support multi-window capability in iPads, Xandr Mobile SDK provides a public class `ANGoogleMediationSettings`.
 This class contains:

-- Boolean method `setIPadMultiSceneSupport` that needs to be set as `YES`, if the app supports multi-screen in iPads
+- Boolean method `setIPadMultiSceneSupport` that needs to be set as `YES`, if the app supports multi-screen in iPads.

-- Getter method `getIPadMultiSceneSupport` to fetch the value set for the apps
+- Getter method `getIPadMultiSceneSupport` to fetch the value set for the apps.

   **Code Sample (Objective C)**